tanthanh85/network-automation-course/modules/08_automate_security_policies/theory8.md

 ### 3.1 FMC API Authentication

-The FMC API uses a token-based authentication similar to Cisco DNA Center:
+The FMC API uses a token-based authentication:
 1. Send a `POST` request to the `/api/fmc_platform/v1/auth/generatetoken` endpoint with username/password in the body.
 2. The response contains an `X-auth-access-token` in the header, which you use for subsequent requests in the `X-auth-access-token` header.
 3. The response also provides a `DOMAIN_UUID` and `X-token-expiration` (timestamp).